 By definition, as is evident per the diagram on the previous page (Fig1), the assessment of fair market value ("FMV") excludes personal goodwill that is not transferrable.
-The fully informed hypothetical purchaser will not pay for something he cannot get.
-FMV may include personal goodwill that is transferrable by training or development, the transfer of customer lists and a covenant not to compete, but should exclude non-transferrable personal goodwill.
+The fully informed hypothetical purchaser will not pay for something they cannot get.
+FMV may include personal goodwill that is transferrable by training or development, the transfer of customer lists and a covenant not to compete, but should exclude non-transferrable (inalienable) personal goodwill.

 Therefore, if the standard of value applied is FMV, there should be no need to further dissect the goodwill.
 To deduct personal goodwill from fair market value would result in an undervaluation of the equity interest.

-These types of issues arise constantly in valuations completed for property proceedings in the Family Court, and it is therefore essential that the valuer obtains sufficient information to be able to identify whether the goodwill is personal or enterprise goodwill, and whether or not it is transferrable.
+These types of issues arise consistently regardless of the purpose of the valuation, and it is therefore essential that the valuer obtains sufficient information to be able to identify whether the goodwill is personal or enterprise goodwill, and whether or not it is transferrable.